-It is with great pleasure that we announce the arrival of our fresh and dried mushrooms in select Piggly Wiggly and Newton Farms stores.
-Our dried and powdered mushrooms are available for sale at our online store and in the Abbey Store.
+It is with great pleasure that we announce the arrival of our fresh and dried shiitake and oyster mushrooms in select grocery stores in the Low Country, including Whole Foods.
+Our dried and powdered mushrooms are available for sale in the Abbey Store.
 Our White Oyster Mushrooms are also featured in select downtown Charleston restaurants.
 Cooking with dried mushrooms is easy.
 Just check out some of these recipes.
 Oyster mushrooms have long been cultivated in Asia for their medical benefits as well as excellent taste, and are a rich source of B-Vitamins.
 Dried mushrooms have a concentrated and powerful flavor, so you need less of them per recipe.
-If you are interested in cooking with oyster mushrooms, you may also like Mepkin Abbey Oyster Mushroom Powder.

 Mepkin Abbey Store

 Mepkin Abbey Store is a place where the public encounters the monastic tradition.
 We feature books on spiritual and theological subjects and products from other monasteries, as well as beautifully handcrafted items and works of art from regional artists.
 Our famous mushrooms and garden compost Earth Healer are for sale here.
 Learn more about our store.

 The Library Sale at Amazon.com